kdk27591/Vmware_issues/README.md

 # Vmware_issues
 Vmware_issues

-In This Repo i will put all the issues and resolutions for the issues which i came accross
+In this Repo i will put all the issues and resolutions for the issues which i came accross